 - Small paint brush

-- Tile paint (or a high-gloss solvent based paint)
+- Ronseal One Coat Tile paint (opens in new tab) from Amazon (or a high-gloss solvent-based paint)

 1. Choose the right tiles to paint

 Painting over tiles may be a quick, affordable way to update a room, but it is not the most durable solution; if anything, it's more of a stop-gap.

 To avoid the paint peeling quickly, opt for areas that aren’t subject to much drenching - avoid showers or areas directly behind the sink, for example.

 2. Clean the tiles thoroughly

 If the grout is in poor condition, scrape it out and re-grout before painting.
 Same goes for any hairline cracks.
 Use an epoxy glue on smaller cracks to create an even surface.
 Taking the time to do this will give the best finish.

 Making sure the tiles are clean before you even pick up a brush is key.
 Dirt, dust and grease can stop the paint from adhering properly, so spend some time cleaning the tiles with sugar soap or a detergent solution and a scourer.
 If you are painting kitchen tiles be very thorough with this step, because they are likely to be greasy or have food residue on them that you will see through the paint.

 If there are any mold stains on the grouting or sealant, use a fungicidal spray to kill it off before applying any paint.
 A steam cleaner is also very effective for cleaning grout and tiles.
 Browse our pick of the best steam cleaners to make sure you've got the best tools for the job.
 Ensure the tiles are completely dry before starting to paint (we recommend waiting 24 hours).